ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-    -   MAY utilize the [condition](#condition) field on "ControlledAccessGrants" to cause such a grant to require a Passport Visa from a trusted Passport Assertion Source to assert that the identity has a role within a specific organization.
+    -   MAY utilize the [condition](#condition) field on "ControlledAccessGrants" to cause such a grant to require a Passport Visa from a trusted Passport Visa Assertion Source to assert that the identity has a role within a specific organization.
         This can be achieved by using the [AffiliationAndRole](#affiliationandrole) Passport Visa Type on